pingcap/docs/tidb-cloud/tidb-cloud-security-password-authentication.md

 ## Enable or disable MFA (optional)

-After logging in to TiDB Cloud, you can enable multi-factor authentication (MFA) in accordance with laws and regulations.
+After logging in to TiDB Cloud, you can enable MFA in accordance with laws and regulations.

 Two-factor authentication adds additional security by requiring an Authenticator app to generate a one-time password for login.
 You can use any Authenticator app from the iOS or Android App Store to generate this password, such as Google Authenticator and Authy.